Axway/amplify-central/content/en/docs/manage_service_registry/service_integrate api_cli.md

 ### Give the API Service an icon

-Provide the API Service with an image / avatar, making it visually appealling to the API consumer.
+Provide the API Service with an image / avatar, making it visually appealing to the API consumer.
 The following script queries the created resources on disk using `jq` and stores the result in the environment variables.
 It will based64 encode the content of a .png file and store this in an environment variable called `encodedImage`.
 It will query the API Server for the API Service resource and update the responding JSON with the values from the environment variables.
 Finally, it pushes the updates json content back to the API Server so that the API Service has an image attached.

 ```bash
 #!/bin/bash